paulstansifer/unseemly/web_ide/GETTING_STARTED.md

 ## The Web IDE for Unseemly

+The Unseemly Web IDE is totally client-side;
+ you can host it as a set of static files.
+It's not hard to set up!

 To build the Wasm version of the compiler, first switch to the root of where you checked out the Unseemly repo (or change the `--out-dir` argument below).